fnichol/dvm/README.md

 ## <a name="install"></a> Install

-Installation is supported for any Unixlike platform that Vagrant and VirtualBox support.
+Installation is supported for any Unixlike platform that Vagrant and VirtualBox/VMware support.

 ```sh
 wget -O dvm-0.3.0.tar.gz https://github.com/fnichol/dvm/archive/v0.3.0.tar.gz